 How much is car insurance for a 20-year-old female?

-Females are still deemed riskier at 20 than older drivers but not as risky as males.
-For that reason, they generally pay lower premiums.
-That, of course, will be highly dependent on their driving record and credit score.
+Females are still deemed riskier drivers at 20 than older female but not as risky as males.
+For that reason, 20-year-old females generally pay lower premiums — an average $3,028 annually compared to an average annual rate of $3,495 that males pay.
+Their exact premium amount will be highly dependent on their driving record and credit score.

 Yes, credit score.
-While it doesn’t seem to directly relate to how well someone will drive, credit scores play a significant factor in how insurance companies calculate premiums – except in the state where it’s illegal to use credit as a rating factor.
+While it doesn’t seem to directly relate to how well someone will drive, credit scores play a significant factor in how insurance companies calculate premiums — except in California, Hawaii, Massachusetts and Michigan where it’s illegal to use credit as a rating factor.

 “Carriers have been able to show, to the satisfaction of various courts, that a person’s credit rating is indicative of their driving tendencies,” says Lynch.
 “The (poorer) the credit rating, the higher the calculated risk.”